How do I submit a request for your services?

 Are there any policies to adhere to?

 Yes.
-All policies can be found in the Work Contract Agreement I issue upon beginning a new project with a client.
+All policies can be found in the Work Contract Agreement I issue at the start of a new project with a client.

-Do you offer a discount if I hire you for more than one service?
+Do you offer a discount if I hire you for multiple services?

-I offer a multi-project client discount of 20%.
-A downpayment of the project quote is required as a guarantee for future projects.
+I offer a 20% multi-project client discount.
+A down payment of the project quote is required as a guarantee for future projects.

 In what forms do you accept payment?

-I accept all major credit card and debit card transactions through trusted and secure PayPal and Venmo platforms.
+I accept all major credit and debit card transactions through trusted, secure PayPal and Venmo.

 Do you have any payment plans?

-I am pretty flexible on payment plans to ensure you can afford my services.
-I know not all authors are full-time authors, and paychecks don’t always deposit on time.
+I am flexible on payment plans to ensure you can afford my services.
+I know not all authors are full-time authors, and paychecks don’t always get deposited on time.
 I am open to creating a payment plan that can work for both of us.
 Whatever payment plan we agree upon will be stated in your Letter of Agreement and Work Contract Agreement.

 Why do you only freelance part-time?

-I work a full-time job I love to pay the bills and freelance because it is one of my great passions.
+I work a full-time job I love to pay the bills, and freelance part-time because it is one of my great passions.

 What are your credentials?